andreamussap/improve-the-docs/content/docs/api_management/flaredocs/analytics_intro.md

 ---
----

----

 title: "Introduction to API Gateway Analytics"

 linkTitle: "Introduction to API Gateway Analytics"

 date: 2019-7-5

+description: >
-description: &gt; This guide assumes that you have already installed API Gateway Analytics.
+    This guide assumes that you have already installed API Gateway Analytics.
 For more details, see the [API Gateway Installation Guide](/bundle/APIGateway_77_InstallationGuide_allOS_en_HTML5/) .

 ---